joemoceri/hl7tools-dotnet/README.md

 ### ExpressionConfigurationOperator

+This is used inside of ExpressionConfigurations when defining the operators that should be used.
+A protected method on ExpressionConfigurationBase named CreateExpressionConfigurationOperator uses it to generate operators for ExpressionConfigurations.
+Please see inside each expression configuration for usage.

+It exposes the following values

+- ExpressionOperator: The Operator
+- ExpressionOperatorPrecedence: The OperatorPrecedence
+- ExpressionOperatorType: The OperatorType
+- OperatorName: The name of the operator (+, -, %, /, so on)
+- OnBeforeOperatorExpressionSolved: An action you can hook into to invoke before an operator (inner) expression is solved.
+- OnAfterOperatorExpressionSolved: An action you can hook into to invoke after an operator (inner) expression is solved.
+- SolveOperatorExpression: A Func you can hook into to invoke and override solving an operator (inner) expression.

 ### ExpressionConfigurationOptions

+These are the options used to customize ExpressionConfigurations.

+It exposes three properties

+- IgnoreWhitespaceOutsideQuotes: Whether whitespace outside of quotes inside the expression should be ignored.

+- IgnoreParentheses: Whether parentheses inside the expression should be ignored.

+- IgnoreQuotesValidation: Whether quote validation inside the expression should be ignored.

 ### ExpressionGroup

+This is passed inside SolveOperatorExpression.
+It exposes four properties:

+- LeftOperand: The left operand of the expression (1 of 1+2)
+- RightOperand: The right operand of the expression (2 of 1+2)
+- ExpressionOperator: The Operator of the expression (Addition, Subtraction, and so forth)
+- ExpressionType: The ExpressionType of the expression (Math, String, or Boolean)

 ### ExpressionResult

+This is the object you get back when you call Evaluate.
+It exposes the following three properties

+- Value: The resulting value after evaluating the expression, represented as a string.
+- Type: The VariableType of the Value.
+- Error: An Exception containing the error.
+This is null if the result is successful.

+The following three methods are overridden

+- ToString: Returns the Value
+- Equals: Compares two expression results using the Value and Type for equality
+- GetHashCode: Generates a unique hash code

 ### ExpressionType

+An enumeration used internally for specifying the type of an expression (Math, String, or Boolean)

 ### ExpressionOperandTypes

+A class used internally for identifying types for an expression.
+Three properties are exposed

+- LeftOperandType: The ExpressionType of the left operand of the expression
+- RightOperandType: The ExpressionType of the right operand of the expression
+- ExpressionType: The ExpressionType of the expression

 ### Operand

+A class used internally for describing an Operand's Value and Type of an expression.
+Two properties are exposed.

+- Value: A string representing the operand of the expression
+- Type: The VariableType of the operand of the expression

 ### Operator

+An enumeration for the available operators used in the ExpressionConfigurations

 ### OperatorLocation

+A class used internally inside the Evaluator for keeping track of which inner expression to evaluate next.
+Two properties are exposed

+- Value: The Value at the Index
+- Index: The index of the Operator.
+If null, there are no more expressions to evaluate

 ### OperatorPrecedence

+An enumeration that defines the different levels of precedence for operations.
+Options are Higher and Lower.

 ### OperatorType

+An enumeration for defining operator types.
+Options are MathString and Boolean.

 ### VariableType

+An enumeration for variable types of results of expressions.
+Options are Boolean, Int, Float, and String.

 ### HL7V2ExpressionConfiguration

 ### HL7V2Message